Museums From Home

 The Anderson Collection at Stanford University celebrates its fifth anniversary

-In this Q&A session, Anderson Collection Director Jason Linetzky looks back at the first five years of the Anderson Collection at Stanford University.
-Revisit this milestone and discover some of visitor's favorite works.
+In this Q&A session with Robin Wander, Anderson Collection Director Jason Linetzky looks back at the first five years of the Anderson Collection at Stanford University.

 PhD candidate explores Persia’s Safavid Empire in her exhibition at the Cantor